wildabyss/Yumbox_Web_V2/README.md

 - PHP 5.6 or higher
 - MySQL 5.6 or higher
 - Sass (install via rubygems)
+- Sphinx Search

 ## Application Setup ##

 1. Set document root to /public
-2. Create MySQL user 'yumbox'@'localhost'
+2. Create MySQL user 'yumbox'@'localhost' and 'sphinx'@'localhost'
 3. Source /application/database/build_database.sql; modify the database name from yumbox_dev to production name if needed.
 4. Run composer on /composer.json
 5. Create /application/config/secret_config.php with the following and fill in the values: